How to Apply

 Applicants who are not citizens or permanent residents of the United States must certify language proficiency in one of three ways:

-- Providing acceptable TOEFL or IELTS scores — Tests must be taken within two years of the intended quarter of entry.
+• Providing acceptable Foreign Language (TOEFL) iBT, International English Language Testing System (IELTS) Academic, or Michigan English Test (MET) test scores — Tests must be taken within two years of the intended quarter of entry.

-For non-native speakers the TOEFL or IELTS (not less than two years old).
-The minimum score for the MFA is 600 paper / 250 computer / 80 Internet based for the TOEFL and 7.0 for the IELTS.
+For non-native speakers: the TOEFL, IELTS, or MET (not less than two years old).
+The minimum score for the TOEFL is 600 paper / 250 computer / 80 Internet, 7.0 for the IELTS, and 54 for the MET.

 Non-native MFA applicants wishing to be considered for appointment as a Teaching Assistant must submit a minimum score of 26 on the TOEFL speaking section, taken no more than two years before consideration for appointment.
 You can find more information on this requirement here.